Scotty McCreery: 2011: Clear as Day

 McCreery's debut album, Clear as Day, was released on October 4, 2011.
 Tracks from the album include a song from Keith Urban, and the title track "Clear as Day".
 McCreery aimed to include an explicitly Christian song in that album and he included the song "Old King James," which dwells on a Bible being passed down for generations.
 On October 3, 2011, the day before his debut album was scheduled to be released, GAC premiered a TV special, Introducing: Scotty McCreery.

-The album sold 197,000 on its debut week, and McCreery made history as the first country act to debut at No. 1 on Billboard 200 with their first studio album, as well as the youngest man to open at the top of the chart with his debut release.
-It reached No. 1 on five separate Billboard charts – Billboard 200, Top Current Albums, Digital Albums, Internet Albums, and Top Country Albums.
+The album sold 197,000 on its debut week, and McCreery made history as the first country act to debut at number one on Billboard 200 with their first studio album, as well as the youngest man to open at the top of the chart with his debut release.
+It reached number one on five separate Billboard charts – Billboard 200, Top Current Albums, Digital Albums, Internet Albums, and Top Country Albums.
 With the debut album Clear as Day reaching number one on the Billboard 200, he joined Kelly Clarkson, Ruben Studdard, Clay Aiken, Carrie Underwood, Chris Daughtry and Adam Lambert as the only Idol contestants to have a number one album.
 Clear as Day has since been certified platinum with over 1 million units shipped.

 Before the release of his album, a single from this album, "The Trouble with Girls", was premiered on radio on August 30, 2011,On October 1, 2011, McCreery filmed music video for "The Trouble with Girl" at his high school in his hometown of Garner, North Carolina.